 Find unique clothes, quaint decorations and souvenirs at The Barn.
 Pick your own produce from the farm’s various fields, like cherries, apples, pumpkins and more.
 Purchase a delectable treat made from matriarch Jane’s cookbook, which has provided recipes for the bakery’s famous pies, tarts and muffins for 100 years.
 You can find hot food as well as prepared soups, preserves and breads to take home.

-Located in the town of Milton, Springridge Farm is a sub-rural destination about 40 kilometres from the historic towns of Guelph and Hamilton and around 65 kilometres from the city of Toronto.
-This is an easy stop on the drive from Toronto to Hamilton or Guelph, along the 401, or when visiting Milton, Burlington or Mississauga.
+Located in the town of Milton, Springridge Farm is a sub-rural destination about 40 km from the historic towns of Guelph and Hamilton and around 65 km from the city of Toronto.
 Springridge Farm is not accessible by public transit, but there is plenty of space to park at the farm.

 For up-to-date information and details on Springridge Farm, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 For 100 years, the Hughes family has kept the Springridge Farm in thriving business ... and it hasn’t always been easy.
 Originally a sour cherries farm, the family had to pivot its focus when the cost of producing cherries rose and their market price fell.
 On a whim, Laura Hughes decided to open the farm to visitors for one summer, and they fell in love with the farm’s charming barn and its delicious cherries.
 Hughes listened to her customers, eventually using the barn to house the farm’s Barn Market.
 The tourist aspect of Springridge Farm has only grown since then, but it’s clear that this is still a fully functioning farm that generates delicious produce for the region.